Personal records are exciting.

 The outcome reflected a training process built around repeated high-quality exposures rather than isolated peak performances.

-Olympic weightlifting provides one of the clearest environments for evaluating repeated performance.
+Olympic weightlifting provides a particularly clear environment for evaluating repeated performance.

 Every successful lift requires: